lzwjava/blog-source/_posts/2024-12-17-avoid-death-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "How to Avoid Death"
+title: How to Avoid Death
-audio: true
 ---

 I am about to turn 30 years old.
 I didn't know much about death growing up until 2019, when one of my relatives died.
 In 2022, another relative passed away.
 I learned that two of my classmates had also died.
 During the three-year COVID period, we witnessed a lot of death in the news.